Avdan-OS/Rust-Experiments/.github/pull_request_template.md

 Mark X to agree:
-- Have you made sure your code is inline with the [code guidelines](https://docs.avdanos.com/docs/category/code-guidelines)? []
+- I have made sure my code is inline with the [code guidelines](https://docs.avdanos.com/docs/category/code-guidelines)? []
-- Have you made sure you have updated any readme files that need to be updated? []
+- I have updated all readme files that need to be updated []